Part IV Govern It Safe Evolution

 Human as Supreme Court

 The human role in SDaC is to serve as the ultimate arbiter of intent and safety.
 When an autonomous system proposes a change and the automated checks are green, a human still provides the final approval.
 This is especially true for changes to the SDaC system itself.
-The CODEOWNERS and branch protection rules funnel these high-impact changes to the engineers with the most context and authority.
-This ensures that the system always remains a tool serving human objectives, not an uncontrolled entity.
+CODEOWNERS and branch protection funnel these high-impact changes to the engineers with the most context and authority.

 Break-Glass Procedures